jfspps/howtos/ComputerScience/ComputerSecurityFoundations.md

 When the client logs in to the server, they must first establish a symmetric key.

-2. The server receives the request from the client to log in, generates a symmetric key and then uses the client public key (it received beforehand) to encypt the symmetric key.
+2. The server receives the request from the client to log in, generates a symmetric key and then uses the client public key (it received beforehand) to encrypt the symmetric key.
 3. The server sends the symmetric key as a ciphertext to the client.
 4. The client then decrypts the ciphertext with their private key.